 I began to villainize certain food choices, and my intake wasn’t meeting my exercise demands.
 That’s when I found the beauty in counting macros.

-Flexible dieting not only reshaped my relationship with food, but it built inner confidence that had been dwindling after years of feeling like I was failing when it came to nutrition.
-Counting macros has encouraged me to base a majority of my diet around real, whole, nutrient-rich foods, but still allowed the flexibility to enjoy evenings out, holidays, or vacations without feeling like I’ve fallen off the wagon.
-Regardless of if my current focus is body composition, performance or maintenance, I know how to find the proper intake for my body, and still maintain a healthy quality of life while meeting my goals.
+Flexible dieting not only reshaped my relationship with food but built inner confidence that had been dwindling after years of feeling like I was failing when it came to nutrition.
+Tracking macros has encouraged me to base a majority of my diet around real, whole, nutrient-rich foods, but still allowed the flexibility to enjoy evenings out, holidays, or vacations without feeling like I’ve fallen off the wagon.
+Regardless of whether my current focus is body composition, performance, or maintenance, I know how to find the proper intake for my body, and still maintain a healthy quality of life while meeting my goals.

-I’ve always loved food and taken a special interest in nutrition but working with Jason as my coach is what really led me down this path of coaching.
+I’ve always loved food and taken a special interest in nutrition but it wasn’t until I began working with a coach of my own, I realized that I wanted to do the same to help others.
 After just a few months of really focusing on nutrition and flexible dieting, I saw amazing changes in how I looked, but even more so, in how I felt.
 Given my background in clinical counseling, I became incredibly passionate about the mind-body connection, and the importance of taking a holistic approach to helping others to better their lives.
-This passion, coupled with the awareness that I’ve walked in similar shoes to my clients, made it very clear to me that there is nothing I wanted to do more than help others find their best self as well.
+This passion, coupled with the awareness that I’ve walked in similar shoes to my clients, made it very clear to me that there is nothing I wanted to do more than help others find their best selves as well.